Hip Action. (Changed - 04/01/2025)

-From the moment the down swing movement begins, the left leg begins to gradually straighten, thus assisting in the action of turning the hips towards the target area in the correct manner.
+From the moment the down swing movement begins, the left leg begins to gradually straighten, thus assisting in the action of pivoting and turning the hips towards the target area in the correct manner.

 During the back swing movement, as the compact upper body unit rotates around the central core of the spine, the muscles of the right leg remain in firm condition and the heel of the left foot must remain firmly on the ground thus offering a slight resistance to the movement of the upper body unit whilst the hips follow the movement of the upper body - thus forming the whole body into a fully twisted condition.